csc-training/elements-of-hpc/supercomputer/storage.md

 supercomputer is designed for high and more frequent utilization.

 Supercomputer storages have typically parallel filesystem.
-This allows many users to utilize the filesystem at the same time, and if an application supports parallel disk access, can reading and writing be done simultaneuosly with multiple disks, increasing the available total bandwidth significantly.
+This allows many users to utilize the file system at the same time, and if an application supports parallel disk access, can reading and writing be done simultaneuosly with multiple disks, increasing the available total bandwidth significantly.
 There are many different parallel file systems available such as [Lustre](https://en.wikipedia.org/wiki/Lustre_(file_system)), [GPFS](https://en.wikipedia.org/wiki/GPFS), [BeeGFS](https://en.wikipedia.org/wiki/BeeGFS), [Ceph](https://en.wikipedia.org/wiki/Ceph_(software)) to name a few.